get-convex/mastra/README.md

 ### TODO before it's out of alpha

 - [ ] Validate the Storage and Vector implementations (from Convex).
+- [ ] Ensure @mastra/memory can be bundled in Convex.

 ### TODO before it's out of beta